dootdoot1111/BITSCTF/Forensics/Don't think too much./README.md

 We encode the word with caesar cipher (hence the random guy image) with the 'master' password 69, to get the password to the zip file.

-Dunno why this challenge had to ways to solve, but both were fun anyway.
+Dunno why this challenge had two ways to solve, but both were fun anyway.